 But Route 53 also intelligently directs traffic based on sophisticated routing policies and — through automated health checks — away from servers that might be failing.

 Like many AWS services, Route 53 is a pay-as-you-go service.
 You will be charged for the number of hosted zones you create and maintain and by the number of requests routed.
-In my previous post, I discussed some of the basics of how DNS works.
+In a previous post, we discussed some of the basics of how DNS works.
 Now we will explore the value that Route 53 can create for your domain needs and why and how you might want to migrate your domains over to Route 53.

 By assigning different numeric weights (or “priorities”) to multiple servers providing a web service, you can direct a higher or lower percentage of your incoming traffic to one particular server over another.
 This kind of routing can be useful for load balancing and testing new versions of a software package.

-A latency based policy directs traffic requests to the server that will be able to respond with the lowest possible latency (delay).
+A latency-based policy directs traffic requests to the server that will be able to respond with the lowest possible latency (delay).
 You could, for instance, run your application in multiple AWS regions, and Route 53 will automatically route users to those that will deliver the quickest.

 A failover policy will send all traffic to the server you set as primary for as long as that server is still healthy.
 If, however, health checks determine that it’s failing, traffic will be diverted to a designated backup resource.